NixOS/nix/src/nix/eval.md

 # Description

-This command eagerly evaluates the given Nix expression and prints the result on standard output.
+This command also evaluates any nested attribute values and list items, and prints the result on standard output.

 # Output format